dortania/clover-laptop-guide/README.md

 # Getting Started

-**Attention all readers, please note this guide is now deprecated.
-It will be shutting down on April 16th, 2020.
-A new community managed organization has been established to help simplify the hackintosh process and provide a single, trusted source for hackintosh information.
-This new organization will be known as** [**Dortania**](https://github.com/dortania)**.**
+**Attention all readers, please note this guide is now deprecated and will no longer be updated.
+A new community managed organization called [Dortania](https://github.com/dortania) has been established to help simplify the hackintosh process and provide a single, unified, and trusted source for hackintosh guides and information.
+This legacy guide will remain hosted on Github but please know that the information you will find here will become outdated quickly.
+For the most recent and currently updated laptop guide, visit https://laptop.dortania.ml**

 ## Hackintosh on a Laptop is Hard